-Most federal and state agencies, and many private agencies, in addition to their general funding areas, solicit proposals on predetermined areas of need through publication of a funding announcement sometimes called a request for proposals (RFP), request for applications (RFA), notice of funding opportunity (NOFO), etc. In the case of federal grants, the funding announcement requirements normally take precedence over the requirements found in generic grant guidelines for a particular agency; however, both must be reviewed carefully.
+Most federal and state agencies, and many private agencies, in addition to their general funding areas, solicit proposals on predetermined areas of need through publication of Request for Proposal (RFP) or similarly named document (Request for applications).
+The RFP requirements normally take precedence over the generic requirements for a funding agency; however, often, both must be followed.
 It is very important that the guidelines be followed precisely.
-Most agencies will not consider a proposal that is incomplete, late, or not in compliance with application guidelines.
+Most agencies will not consider a proposal that is incomplete, late, or not in compliance with applicator guidelines.

-In addition to basic proposal content and format instructions, most funding announcements include a section outlining the review criteria that will be followed by reviewers.
-To ensure a competitive proposal, be sure to carefully review and respond to every item in the review criteria section of a proposal preparation guide.
+In addition to basic proposal content and format instructions, most RFPs include a section outlining the review criteria that will be followed by reviewers.
+To ensure a competitive proposal, carefully review and respond to every item in the review criteria section of a proposal preparation guide.
 This will help you to target your proposal directly to the concerns of the reviewers.

-Proposal Format Guidelines
+Application Format Guidelines

 Proposal format is usually determined by a sponsor's guidelines.
 The major federal agencies have general guidelines available in print and online.
 Review these guidelines carefully for requirements such as font size and type, limits on document length (either by page number or word count), line spacing, page margins, pagination, ordering of proposal sections, etc. Uniformity in presentation of proposal format facilitates the review of large numbers of applications by a single funder.
-While these format guidelines might sound trivial or a mere formality, funders do take seriously adherence them.
+While these format guidelines might sound trivial or a mere formality, funders do take seriously adherence to these guidelines.